ArtemSokolov/synExtra/README.md

     Rscript csvpeek.R localFile.csv
     Rscript csvpeek.R syn15663039

+Optionally, it is possible to cache files locally and avoid re-downloading them frequently by passing the `useCache=TRUE` argument to `synDownloader()`.

 ### File uploading

 Similarly, file uploading to Synapse is done primarily via `synapser::synStore()`.
 However, uploading a large number of files in a complicated directory structure can become tedious. `synExtra` provides a wrapper `synStoreMany()` that functions effectively like the Linux `mv` command.
 The function takes two arguments: a local path and the synapse ID of the Project/Folder where the files are to be uploaded to.